GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.rst

       ['/tmp/test.pkl.compressed']

-On loading, joblib uses the Magic number of the file to determine the right decompression format.
-The makes loading compressed pickle transparent:
+On loading, joblib uses the Magic number of the file to determine the right decompression method.
+This makes loading compressed pickle transparent:

 .. code-block:: python